 Manuel Chang must surely feel special these days.
 He is the first former Minister of Finance in history (or at least that history recorded on the internet) whose is being sought for corruption by two countries.
-As explained here, Chang was arrested in South Africa December 30 after the United States had filed a preliminary request for extradition.
+As explained here, Chang was arrested in South Africa December 30 at the request of American authorities who are seeking to extradite him to the United States.
 Two weeks later, Mozambique filed its own extradition request.
-Both countries want to bring him to trial for offenses arising from his alleged corrupt approval of government guarantees for bonds issued by private firms while minster.
-Soon after their issue, the bonds went into default, costing the impoverished nation (GNI per capita $1200) as much as $2 billion and throwing the economy into recession.
+Both countries want to bring him to trial for offenses arising from his alleged corrupt approval of government guarantees for loans taken out by state-owned firms while minster.
+The companies have defaulted on the loans, costing the impoverished nation (GNI per capita $1200) as much as $2 billion and throttling the economy.

 The U.S. – South Africa Extradition Treaty and the Protocol on Extradition governing extradition between South Africa and Mozambique contain identical language specifying how South Africa is to decide competing requests for extradition.
 “In determining to which State the person is to be extradited,” they both read, South Africa is to “consider all relevant factors.”
 These factors include, but the treaty language stresses are not limited to –